ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 |
 | If everything goes well, `npm run serve` has started the web server.
 You can open the default app at <a href="http://localhost:8080" target="_blank">localhost:8080</a>.
 |
-| Let's add the ag-Charts NPM packages.
+| Let's add the AG Charts NPM packages.
 Run the following command in `my-project` (you may need a new instance of the terminal):
 |
 | ```bash
 | npm install --save ag-charts-community ag-charts-vue vue-property-decorator
 | ```
 |
 | After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
-As a first step, let's add the ag-Charts module.
+As a first step, let's add the AG Charts module.
 As this will be a simple example we can delete the `src/| components` directory.
 Our example application will live in `src/App.vue`.
 |
 | Let's add the component definition to our template.
 Edit `src/App.vue` and replace the scaffold code:
 |